 Business Bank Account

-You have to open a separate, dedicated business bank account.
+You should already have a separate bank account for your business transactions.
+If you don’t, you need to make that happen now.
 There are a few reasons for this.
 First, it will help you keep track of business finances.
-Also, it will help you keep them separate from personal finances for tax purposes.
+It will also help you keep them separate from personal finances for tax purposes.

-Additionally, there are several types of funding you cannot get without a business bank account.
+There’s more to it however.
+There are several types of funding you cannot get without a business bank account.
 Many lenders and credit cards want to see one with a minimum average balance.
-Also, you cannot get a merchant account without a business account at a bank.
-As a result, you cannot take credit card payments.
+In addition, you cannot get a merchant account without a business account at a bank.
+That means, you cannot take credit card payments.
 Studies show consumers tend to spend more when they can pay by credit card.

-For a business to be legitimate and fundable it has to have all of the necessary licenses it needs to run.
-If it doesn’t, warning signals are going to go off all over the place.
-Do the research you need to do to ensure you have all of the licenses necessary to legitimately run your business at the federal, state, and local levels.
+For a business to be legitimate it has to have all of the necessary licenses it needs to run.
+If it doesn’t, warning signals are going blare.
+Do you know what else will set off some major red flags?
+If your business name and the name on your license do not match.

-Your business website, or lack thereof, can affect your ability to get funding.
-In fact, these days, if you don’t have an online presence you may as well not even exist.
-Still, a poorly put together website can be even worse.
-Truly, it is the first impression you make on most.
-If it appears to be unprofessional, it will not look good to consumers or potential lenders.
+I am sure you are wondering how a business website can affect your ability to get funding.
+Think about it.
+These days, if you don’t have a website you may as well not even exist.
+Yet, having a poorly put together website can be even worse.
+It is the first impression you make on many, and if it appears to be unprofessional or confusing it will not bode well for you with consumers or potential lenders.

-Spend the time and money necessary to ensure your website is professionally designed and works well.
-Pay for hosting too.
+Spending the time and money necessary to ensure your website is professionally designed and works well is vital.
+Paying for hosting is important too.
 Don’t use a free hosting service.
-Similarly, your business needs a dedicated business email address.
-Make sure it has the same URL as your Website.
-Don’t use a free service such as Yahoo or Gmail.
+Also, your business needs a dedicated business email address.
+It should have the same URL as your Website.

 Business Credit Reports

-Much like your consumer credit report does for the individual, business credit reports detail the credit history of your business.
-Basically, they are a tool to help lenders determine how credit worthy your business is.
+These are reports, like your personal credit reports, that detail the credit history of your business.
+It is a tool to help lenders determine how credit worthy your business is.

 Other Business Data Agencies

 In addition to the EIN, there are identifying numbers that go along with your business credit reports.
-You need to be aware that these numbers exist.
-Some of them are assigned by the agency, like the Experian BIN.
-One, however, you have to apply for.
-It is absolutely necessary that you do.
+Some of them are simply assigned by the agency, like the Experian BIN.
+Some, like a D-U-N-S number, you have to apply for, of course using your business name.

 Business Credit History

-Your credit history is the crux of your credit score, which is a huge factor in the fundability of your business.
+Your credit history has everything to do with everything related to your credit score, which is a huge factor in the fundability of your business.

 - How many accounts are reporting payments?